 At Lakeshore Habitat for Humanity, our highest priority is the health and safety of our entire community—staff, clients, volunteers, supporters, and neighbors across the region, state, and nation.

 During this COVID-19 outbreak, health officials suggest that no matter our age or health we practice “social distancing” to play our part in slowing the virus.
-Effective immediately and through April 14, we are closing the Holland ReStore as well as eliminating large group gatherings, enhancing cleaning and sanitizing at all our facilities and sites, and adapting our work to incorporate new best practices to prioritize community health.
+Effective immediately until further notice, we are closing the Holland ReStore as well as eliminating large group gatherings, enhancing cleaning and sanitizing at all our facilities and sites, and adapting our work to incorporate new best practices to prioritize community health.

 We aim to make our decisions based on the best information available, and we will do our best to be responsible and timely in making and communicating decisions, as this is an ever-evolving, fluid situation.